yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/on-ubuntu/dashboard.md

 **Pre-requisites**:

 *   Have MongoDb and Redis installed - see [here][2] for details.
-*   Ensure port `3000` is open: This is used by the Dashboard to provide the GUI and the Developer Portal.
+*   Ensure port `3000` is available.
+This is used by the Dashboard to provide the GUI and the Developer Portal.

 ### Step 1: Set up our APT repositories